limsammy/samuelharrison.net/_posts/2017-06-03-project-enigma.markdown

 <div class="side-by-side">
     <div class="toleft">
-        <p>Inspired by our school's namesake <a href="https://en.wikipedia.org/wiki/Alan_Turing">Alan Turing</a>, widely known as the "<em>father of modern computers</em>," we were tasked with designing an encryption suite using the concepts utilized by the infamous <a href="https://en.wikipedia.org/wiki/Enigma_machine">Nazi Enigma Machine</a> used by the Axis powers in WWII.</p>
+        <p>Inspired by our school's namesake, <a href="https://en.wikipedia.org/wiki/Alan_Turing">Alan Turing</a>, widely known as the "<em>father of modern computers</em>," was the inspiration for our first large project.
+My partner and I were tasked with designing an encryption suite using the concepts utilized by the infamous <a href="https://en.wikipedia.org/wiki/Enigma_machine">Nazi Enigma Machine</a> used by the Axis powers during WWII.</p>
-        <p>In December of 1942, London-born Turing, a brilliant mathematician educated at prestigious universities Cambridge and Princeton, travelled to the United States to lead the <a href="https://en.wikipedia.org/wiki/Hut_8">HUT 8</a> codebreaking team.
+        <p>In December of 1942, London-born Alan Turing, a brilliant mathematician educated at prestigious universities Cambridge and Princeton, travelled to the United States to head the <a href="https://en.wikipedia.org/wiki/Hut_8">HUT 8</a> codebreaking team.
 These people were tasked with carrying out cryptanalysis of all German naval signals; an integral source of intel that eventually led to the Axis' demise.</p>
         <p>Prior to 1932 the encrypted German naval messages were unbreakable; we could intercept them, but we couldn't read them.
-Polish mathematicians <em>did</em> work out how to read these messages (which they shared with the British), but even with the fact that the Germans were working on increasing the security of their encryption methods daily, breaking the code was quite the lengthy and arduous process, time the Allies could not spare to waste.</p>
+Polish mathematicians <em>did</em> work out how to read these messages (which they shared with the British).
+But the Germans were wary; every passing day they worked on increasing the efficiency of their cryptography.
+Breaking the code by hand was quite the lengthy and arduous process, time the Allies could not spare to waste.</p>
     </div>

     <div class="toright">